LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   echo "~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~"
   date

-Lastly, test results are packages into a JUnit XML file that GitLab uses for reporting the results in its GUI **(step 6)**.
-This is done in the
+Lastly, test results are collected in a JUnit XML file that GitLab uses for reporting the results in its GUI **(step 6)**.
+This is done by the
 `RADIUSS Shared CI Framework <https://github.com/LLNL/radiuss-shared-ci>`_

 The commands shown here intermingle with other commands that emit messages,